 - 1/2 cup bread crumbs

 - 1/2 teaspoon salt

-- Spray a baking sheet with olive oil spray or brush with olive oil.
-Form chickpea mixture into 4 patties about 3 inches across and 1/2 inch thick.
-Place patties on and baking sheet and use a pastry brush to brush patties with remaining 1 tablespoon of olive oil.
+- Lightly grease a baking sheet.
+Form chickpea mixture into four patties about 3 inches across and 1/2-inch thick.
+Place on prepared baking sheet and use a pastry brush to brush patties with remaining 1 tablespoon olive oil.

-- Bake for 15 to 20 minutes, or until they begin to turn golden brown.
-Serve warm with tzatziki sauce and tabbouleh.
+- Bake 15 to 20 minutes, or until beginning to turn golden brown.